Information alert

 Diabetes management

 Diabetes management technology includes insulin pumps and glucose sensors.
-To decide what technology you would like to use, you need to think about what you wish to use for both glucose monitoring and insulin delivery.
+Hybrid closed loop systems (HCL) use a pump, a sensor and an algorithm to adjust insulin in response to glucose levels.
+To decide what technology you would like to use, you need to think about which sensor, pump and system you would like to use.

 Find out more about diabetes technology.